PHIXE AI Assurance Send details

 Not without written approval.
 Client code, prompts, logs, traces, documents, and datasets stay out of third-party AI tools unless the statement of work explicitly permits a named tool and data class.

-Who receives booking information?
+Who receives inquiry and booking information?

 How do we make a privacy request?